hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

 ### Vowels

-1. Pin-pen merger: The vowels in words like "pin" and "pen" are often pronounced the same, typically as [ɪ].
+1. Pin-pen merger: The vowels in words like “pin” and “pen” are often pronounced the same, typically as [ɪ].

    Example:
    - **pen** [pɛn] and **pin** [pɪn] → both pronounced as [pɪn]